This article appears in the March 2021 issue of the

 Over-explain the ease of the visit.

 In an increasingly stressful world, where marketing and outreach messages are constantly trying to break through the noise, your patients may be overwhelmed.
-It can go a long way to remind them of how simple their visit and procedure will be.
+It can go a long way to remind them of how simple their visit and colon cancer screening will be to increase awareness.
 For example, many patients may forget that their total time at your center for a colonoscopy is usually less than three hours, or that their bowel preparation is not the days-long horror that they’ve heard about.
 Being able to speak candidly and honestly to reassure patients that they should not delay their care is just as important as developing your formal patient outreach strategies.

 Don’t Shy Away from Spending on Patient Outreach

-While budgets may be tighter than ever, the marketing budget is not one that can afford to be reduced right now.
-Instead, maximize the ROI of your marketing spend with an approach fully focused on patient outreach with both digital and print direct mail campaigns.
+While budgets may be tighter than ever, the marketing budget is not one that can afford to be reduced.
+Instead, maximize the ROI of your marketing spend .This needs an approach fully focused on patient outreach with both digital and print direct mail campaigns.
 Now that you’ve curated your over-explained patient messages, spread these on every channel.

 Don’t underestimate the impact of digital and offline reputation management.
 Always reply to any online criticism, especially when it includes criticism of your COVID precautions.
 Set the record straight, politely and professionally, for future patients to see when they read reviews.
 Offline, provide patients with your print materials to share with peers.